Ak2407/guestara/README.md

      - How to avoid data inconsistency when storing items

    - **Q. What was the most difficult part of the assignment?**
-     **A.** The middleware was the most difficult as I had no prior knowledge about it.
-It wasn’t extremely challenging, but it was new to me.
+     **A.** The middleware was the most difficult as it was new to me .
+Rest I already have dabbled into before.

    - **Q. What would you have done differently given more time?**
      **A.** I am fully satisfied with my submission; so, more time wouldn’t make a difference.
-Also, I am submitting well before the deadline.